Panglao, Bohol: Precolonial era

+Spanish colonial era

 During the Spanish rule, a Jesuit mission post was established, that in 1782 was formed into a parish, known as La Iglesia de San Agustin de Panglawod.
 In 1803, the town was officially made into a municipality.

 The Panglao watchtower was built in 1851.
 The 5-storey octagonal tower is the tallest of its kind in the Philippines but suffers from neglect.